rl-institut/apipe/digipipe/store/DATASETS.md

 Data ready to be used in the app / as expected by the app.

-While `Datasets` may contain datasets from intermediate steps (see below), this directory holds app-ready datasets only.
+While `store/datasets/` may contain datasets from intermediate steps (see below), this directory holds app-ready datasets only.

 ### To which processing step do the different stages of my data belong to?